SignPath/documentation/docs/trusted-build-systems/double-authentication-proxy.md

 description: Double Authentication Proxy
 ---

+{:.panel.warning}
+> **Obsolete**
+>
+> The Double Authentication Proxy connector is scheduled for retirement.
+Please let us know if you need it for any scenarios currently not covered by other connectors.

 The Double Authentication Proxy is a connector that will let you use mutual TLS (TLS/SSL client certificates) for build node authentication.

 This results in a two-fold authentication strategy: